PolomskiBartlomiej/groovy-dsl-statemachine/README.md

                     on transitionEvent, { from fromState, { to toState } }
                  }
     ```
-    _remark_: not that the word order in sentence is optional, so
+    _Remark_: note that the word order in sentence is optional, so:
     ```
     Grammar.make {
                     on transitionEvent, { from fromState, { to toState } }
                  }
     ```
-    is equivalent to
+    is basically equivalent to
     ```
     Grammar.make {
                     from _fromState, { to _toState, { on _event } }